devkral/django-fast-iprestrict/README.md

 Note: you should either call clean or ensure that all list entries are field names

 Note: when using one of "ratelimits", "ratelimit_groups", "networks", "pathes", "sources" (fields to attached inline models) only the creation and deletion is blocked.
-To lock the inline models further down, add fields to managed_fields
+To lock the inline models further down, add fields to managed_fields.

+There is one field which cannot be locked: "position"

 ### Sources (GEOIP)